symfony/symfony-docs/cookbook/cache/varnish.rst

 at least for some parts of the site, e.g. when using forms with :ref:`CSRF Protection <forms-csrf>`.
 In this situation, make sure to only start a session when actually needed, and clear the session when it is no longer needed.

-.. todo link "CSRF Protection" to https://github.com/symfony/symfony-docs/pull/4141
+Alternatively, you can look into :doc:`../cache/form_csrf_caching`.

 .. todo link "only start a session when actually needed" to cookbook/session/avoid_session_start once https://github.com/symfony/symfony-docs/pull/4661 is merged

 Cookies created in Javascript and used only in the frontend, e.g. when using Google analytics are nonetheless sent to the server.
 These cookies are not relevant for the backend and should not affect the caching decision.
 Configure your Varnish cache to `clean the cookies header`_.
+You want to keep the session cookie, if there is one, and get rid of all other cookies so that pages are cached if there is no active session.
 Unless you changed the default configuration of PHP, your session cookie has the name PHPSESSID:

 .. code-block:: varnish4

     sub vcl_recv {
-        if (req.http.Cookie) {
+        // Remove all cookies except the session ID. if (req.http.Cookie) {
             set req.http.Cookie = ";" + req.http.Cookie;
             set req.http.Cookie = regsuball(req.http.Cookie, "; +", ";");